All Episodes

 So would you rate Bush's choice of John Roberts as a nominee?

-If Chuck Schumer and Pat Legee and these Democrats in the Senate want truly, truly are the vanguards of the public and want to listen to the American people, they would take note that when asked, uh, would you, the public like to see the Senate vote in favor of Robert serving on the Supreme Court or not?
+If Chuck Schumer and Pat Leahy and these Democrats in the Senate truly, truly are the vanguards of the public and want to listen to the American people, they would take note that when asked, would you, the public, like to see the Senate vote in favor of Robert serving on the Supreme Court or not?

 Very interesting.

-Now, the the uh estate tax is coming back up, and uh and again for a lot of people, this is uh one of the key pieces of uh the Bush tax legacy.
+And again, for a lot of people, this is one of the key pieces of the Bush tax legacy.

 Can he repeal for all time the estate tax or not?